matthew813709/Java/DNASequenceTool.md

 ## <strong> Features </strong> ##
 • Demonstration of the string method, the index method, the length method, print statements, the if-else statement & the final feature
-• Prints out a protein of choice and it's length, respectively
+• Prints out a DNA strand of choice and it's length, respectively